Google Calendar Integration

 This is mainly for the facilitator and can't really be shared unless you use a shared Google calendar.
 It contains PII and your participant will see the content of the calendar invite on their calendar.
 Location is synced automatically with scheduling emails, so if you setup a Zoom here it will also be reflected as [Location] in any emails or reminders.
 The idea is if you have other attendees, the participant shouldn't see them, which is why we've created a separate collaborators tab (more on that below).

 This is a separate calendar event that the participant never sees so you can send to anyone you'd like, and typically it doesn't contain PII about the participants.
 This can either be something you put on a shared internal calendar or add guests.
-This way you could invite 100 collaborators and say something like "YOU MUST WATCH THIS AMAZING RESEARCH SESSION," without worrying the participant will see that.
+This way you could invite 100 observers and say something like "YOU MUST WATCH THIS AMAZING RESEARCH SESSION," without worrying the participant will see that.

 How to Test